 It isn’t just the kids that can make preparations.
 As moms, there are a few things we can do to make back to school better for our family also.

 First, we need to get OUR positive attitudes ready.
-I don’t know about you, but the thought of getting everyone up and out the door by 7:30 every morning can be a little daunting.
+I don’t know about you, but the thought of getting everyone up and out the door by 6:30 or 7:30 every morning can be a little daunting.
 I am never ready to get back to the rat race.
-Not to mention the driving around town every day, homework, projects, and extra laundry (no more living in our swimming suits).
+Not to mention the driving around town every day, homework, projects, and extra laundry (no more living in our swimsuits).
 I have to be careful that I don’t scoff or complain about all the work a new school year brings.
 If we have a bad attitude, so will our kids.
 If we complain, so will they.
 We need to keep the complaints about getting up early and packing lunches to ourselves.
 We need to be happy and excited.
 Don’t talk about the work that a new school year brings, instead talk about all the great things that come with school and learning.

 We also need to control our emotions.
 Sending our 5 year old to kindergarten, or even our teenager to high school, can be emotional.
 When possible, we should keep our tears to ourselves.
 Tears, especially to young children, worry them.
 We don’t want our kindergarteners to think they should stay home from school to make us happy so we don’t cry.

 Second, it is time to clear OUR schedules.
 The first week of school will bring lots of adjustments and lots of new experiences for your children to talk about.
 Try to clear your schedule the first week so that you are available for your kids.
 Try to schedule a lot of down time after school where you are there to listen.
 Keep your schedule free from obligations so that you are there to drop them off, pick them up, and spend the afternoons with them when they are done.
 You will notice that it will really help them as they adjust to the new school year.
 Easier adjustment for them means easier adjustment for you.